matijakolaric-com/django-music-publisher/docs/saas.rst

 `DMP Guru <https://dmp.guru>`_ is a specialized platform-as-a-service provider for Django Music Publisher instances.
 Publishers can have one up and running in a minute.

 There is a central application that remotely manages DMP instances.
-Initial installation, and re-deployment due to change in settigns, as well as disabling and re-enabling due to payments (or lack of) are fully automatic.
+Initial installation, and re-deployment due to change in settings, as well as disabling and re-enabling due to payments (or lack of) are fully automatic.
 Upgrades can also be performed through the administration interface of the central application.

 Every DMP instance consists of two docker containers, one running Django and the other running PostgreSQL.
 Each DMP instance only has a single user, with credentials being shared with the central application.

-The whole solution applied as DMP Guru is on offer as a whitelabel solution to societies, majors, etc.
+The whole solution applied as DMP Guru is on offer as a white-label solution to societies, majors, etc.